-Some bacteria have become resistant to the common antibiotics used to treat them.
+Some bacteria have become resistant to the common medicines (antibiotics) used to treat them.
 This means the antibiotics can no longer kill those germs.
 Bacteria that resist treatment with more than one type of antibiotic are called multidrug-resistant organisms (MDROs).
 MDROs mainly affect people in hospitals and long-term care facilities.
 But they have also become more widespread among healthy children and adults.
-A person may be a carrier or may infection from the germ.
+A person may be a carrier of the bacteria.
+Or they may have the infection from the bacteria.

 Colonization.
 When a person carries the MDRO bacteria but is healthy, it's called being colonized.
-This person can spread the MDRO to others but has no symptoms of infection .
+This person can spread the MDRO to others.
+But he or she has no symptoms of infection. .

 Infection.
-When a person gets sick because of the bacteria, it's said that they are infected with the MDRO.
+When a person gets sick because of the bacteria, they are infected with the MDRO.
 This person can also spread the MDRO to others.
-If not treated properly, MDRO infections can be very serious and even cause death.
+If not treated correctly, MDRO infections can be very serious and even cause death.

 Anyone can be colonized or infected by an MDRO.
 But certain risk factors make this more likely.
 These include: